Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Meaning in Poems

-Many readers believe that poetry is difficult to understand; others believe poetry is not a matter of meaning but individual preference for what a poem means.
-Over and over again ad nauseam our ears are accosted with the old lie, "A poem can mean anything you want it to mean."
+Beginning readers of poems often believe that poetry is difficult to understand; others believe poetry is not a matter of meaning but individual preference for what a poem means.
+Over and over again ad nauseam, naïve readers have accosted the air with the old lie, "A poem can mean anything you want it to mean."

 Not All Interpretations Can Be Correct